reshmabidikar/slate/source/includes/_account.md

 None.

-**Returns**
+**Response**

-Returns a list of blocking state audit logs with history.
+If successful, returns a status code of 200 and a list of blocking state audit logs with history.

 ### Retrieve account timeline

-This api allows to retrieve the chronological set of things that occurred on a given `Account`.
+This API retrieves the chronological set of events that occurred concerning a specific `Account`.

 **HTTP Request**